ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 So what is in a World Models agent?

+## The four competences

+I read Daniel Dennet's *From Bacteria to Bach and Back* in 2018.
+Dennet introduces the four grades of competence - competence being the ability to act well.

+This is a key part of my teaching, as it puts in context evolutionary (Darwinian), model-free reinforcement learning (Skinnerian) and model-based reinforcement learning (Popperian).
+I do not know of a computational method that builds it's own thinking tools.

+### 1 - Darwinian
+- pre-designed and fixed competence
+- no learning within lifetime
+- global improvement via local selection

+### 2 - Skinnerian
+- the ability to adjust behaviour through reinforcement
+- learning within lifetime
+- hardwired to seek reinforcement

+### 3 - Popperian
+- learns models of the environment
+- local improvement via testing behaviours offline
+- crows, cats, dogs, dolphins & primates

+### 4 - Gregorian
+- builds thinking tools
+- arithmetic, democracy & computers
+- systematic exploration of solutions
+- local improvement via higher order control of mental searches
+- only humans

 # The Agent

 F1 (whiteboard)

 The World Models agent has three components a **vision**, **memory** and **controller**.

+The vision and memory components learn a low dimensional representation of the environment observation.

+## Compression

-The key idea in World Models is **compression**.
-Compression (also known as dimensionality reduction) is perhaps the fundamental operation in machine learning.
+Dimensionality reduction is a fundamental operation in machine learning.

-Why is dimensionality reduction valuable?  **Decisions are easier in low dimensional spaces.
-Prediction is also easier**!
+Why is dimensionality reduction valuable?
+- decisions are easier in low dimensional spaces
+- prediction is also easier

+Dimensionality reduction can be thought of as a from of lossless compression of infomation from a higher dimensional space into a lower dimensional space.

 World Models uses compression in two components.
 The vision component compresses a high dimensional observation of the environment $x$ to a low dimensional representation $z$.
 This low dimensional representation is used as one of the two inputs to the controller.

 The memory component predicts the next latent state $z'$ from the current latent state $z$.
 The agent never uses the predicted next latent state $z'$ (which represents only one step in the future) but instead the hidden state of the LSTM used to predict $z'$.
+The low dimensional LSTM hidden state is the second input to the controller.

 It is curious that our agent never uses the final output of either the vision or the memory in the controller.
 For both components the agent makes use of internal, compressed representations of either space or time.

-Keeping the dimensionality reduction compression away from the controller allows us to use a simple linear controller with an evolutionary algorithm.
-A major benefit of an evolutionary method is the ability to parallelize rollouts, which makes up for learning from a weaker signal (total episode reward) than more sample efficient model free or model based reinforcement learning.
+Keeping the dimensionality reduction compression away from the controller allows us to use a simple linear controller to map to an action.
+Using a low capacity controller (784 parameters ???) allows using an evolutionary algorithm to find parameters of a good policy.

 # The Environment

-The environment our agent will interact with

-I used the same version of OpenAI gym as the paper (`gym==0.9.4`).
+Our agent interacts with the `car-racing-v0` environment from OpenAI's `gym` library.
+I used the same version of `gym` as the paper (`gym==0.9.4`).

 ## Markov Decision Process

+We can describe the `car-racing-v0` environment as a Markov Decision Process.
 A Markov Decision Process (MDP) is a framework for decision making.
 It can be defined as:

-$$ (\mathcal{S}, \mathcal{A}, \mathcal{R}, P, R, d_0, \gamma) $$
+$$ (\mathcal{S}, \mathcal{A}, \mathcal{R}, P, R, d_0, \gamma, H) $$

 - set of states $\mathcal{S}$
 - set of actions $\mathcal{A}$
 - set of rewards $\mathcal{R}$
-- state transition function $ P(s'|s,a) $
+- state transition function $ P(s' \mid s,a) $
-- reward transition function $ R(r|s,a,s') $
+- reward transition function $ R(r \mid s,a,s') $
 - distribution over initial states $d_0$
 - discount factor $\gamma$
+- horizion $H$

 It is common to make the distinction between the state $s$ and observation $x$.
 The state represents the true state of the environment, and has the Markov property.
 The observation is what the agent sees.
 The observation is less informative, and often not Markovian.

+Because the World Models agent uses the total episode reward as a learning signal, there is also no role for a discount rate $\gamma$.

 ## `car-racing-v0` as a Markov Decision Process

 In the `car-racing-v0` environment, the agents **observation** is raw image pixels (96, 96, 3) - this is cropped and resized to (64, 64, 3).

+Temporal structure

 <center>
 	<img src="/assets/world-models/f1-final.png">